SAP-samples/btp-terraform-mooc-terra1/units/unit_3_3/README.md

 We already know the drill: first we take a look at the documentation to find the fitting resource, in this case [`btp_subaccount_service_instance`](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_service_instance).

-Taking acloser look at the [example usage](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_service_instance#example-usage) section, we see that we need a service plan ID to create a service instance.
+Taking a closer look at the [example usage](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_service_instance#example-usage) section, we see that we need a service plan ID to create a service instance.
 That makes sense, but where to we get this from?

 Maybe the entitlements already contain this field, at least there is something promising mentioned in the [documentation](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_entitlement) namely the field `plan_id`.
 Let us check what is in the state by executing: